Didlington Hall

 Despite his obvious academic pursuits, William Amhurst was also very much aware of his responsibility as a landowner and employer.
 The 7,000 acre estate employed over 300 workers whom William looked after by building 160 cottages, supporting four local schools and paying for the restoration of churches in Didlington, Bodney, Langford and Cranwich.

-The Tyssen-Amherst family wealth largely came from their estate which, in light of William's obvious passions was left largely in the hands of his land agent.
-However, this was to prove to be a catastrophic mistake as the agent embezzled to fund his gambling habit, massively depleting the family funds, before committing suicide in 1906.
+The Tyssen-Amherst family wealth largely came from their London estate which, in light of William's obvious passions was left largely in the hands of his land agent, Charles Chester Cheston.
+However, this was to prove to be a catastrophic mistake as the agent embezzled to fund his gambling habit, massively depleting the family funds, possibly of several million pounds.
+The fraud was discovered in 1906 following Cheston's untimely death due to a heart problem, not, as widely mis-reported, from suicide.
 The situation led to forced sales, including most of the books in the magnificent library.
 The first of the sales took place amid much interest at Sothebys on 3 December 1908 and it was reported in The New York Times (pg.
 2 - 4 December 1908) that the famous collector John Pierpont Morgan had acquired the 16 Caxton books in a private sale for $500,000 - considered a good price by the other dealers.
-JP Morgan also purchased the King Charles I copy of the Cambridge bible for $5,000 (The New York Times - pg.
+J.P.
+Morgan also purchased the King Charles I copy of the Cambridge bible for $5,000 (The New York Times - pg.
 9 - 9 December 1908).
 One of the few Gutenberg bibles was also bought for the library of Charles William Dyson Perrins, which was particularly strong in medieval illuminated manuscripts and printed ballads.
 Over the two sales in December 1908 and March 1909, over one thousand lots were auctioned off, decimating the library William Amherst had so carefully built since 1856.

 Whether the stress of the betrayal and the subsequent sale hastened his end is unknown but Lord Amherst died in January 1909.
 The title and estate passed to his daughter who became Mary, Baroness Amherst (b.
 1857 - d.
 1919) and the following year she sold the house and 7,105 acre estate.